itsYakub/SummerJam2024/README.md

 - **[Build system of your choosing;](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#id7)**

 ## Setup 🛠️
-- Create a Github repository from this template or clone this repo directly from Github (up to you!);
 - In the projects directory:
     - Create and enter your final binary directory:
     ```console